-INTRODUCTION: Cervical ribs may result in thoracic outlet syndrome.
+Introduction: Cervical ribs may result in thoracic outlet syndrome.
 Neurological compromise in children with cervical ribs, however, is rare.
-PATIENTS AND METHODS: We report our experience with cervical ribs in a pediatric population and review this specific literature.
-RESULTS: In our experience with a pediatric neurosurgical population, symptomatic cervical ribs were often identified in patients with Chiari I malformation.
+Patients and methods: We report our experience with cervical ribs in a pediatric population and review this specific literature.
+Results: In our experience with a pediatric neurosurgical population, symptomatic cervical ribs were often identified in patients with Chiari I malformation.
 Surgical resection of symptomatic cervical ribs in children appears to have good long-term results.
-CONCLUSIONS: Based on our experience, symptomatic cervical ribs should not be considered pathology peculiar to the adult population.
-Although uncommon, children may present with symptomatic cervical ribs that may necessitate surgical intervention.
+Conclusions: Based on our experience, symptomatic cervical ribs should not be considered pathology peculiar to the adult population.
+Although uncommon, children may present with symptomatic cervical ribs that may necessitate surgical intervention. © 2011 Springer-Verlag.